There are numerous reasons a lawyer may consider moving toward an alternative career path.

 If you are a New York lawyer who needs a therapist to discuss career (and life) issues, check Will out.
 Will also works with attorneys across the world via Skype sessions.

-I show attorneys how to revitalize their careers, including how to transition into alternative careers for lawyers.
+I show attorneys how to revitalize their careers, including how to transition into alternative jobs for lawyers.

 I help lawyers find personal fulfillment in their work by using their strengths and passion to create their ideal career.
 Then, we work on how to effectively market themselves and their services to potential employers and clients.